American Horror Story: Cult

 The seventh season of the American horror anthology television series American Horror Story, subtitled Cult, takes place in the fictional suburb of Brookfield Heights, Michigan, during the year 2017, and centers on a cult terrorizing the residents in the aftermath of Donald Trump winning the 2016 U.S. presidential election.
-The smallest ensemble cast of the series, it includes Sarah Paulson, Evan Peters, Cheyenne Jackson, Billie Lourd, and Alison Pill, with all returning from previous seasons, except newcomers Lourd and Pill.
+It is a season that does not present supernatural elements.
+The smallest ensemble cast of the series, it includes Sarah Paulson, Evan Peters, Billie Lourd, Cheyenne Jackson, and Alison Pill, with all returning from previous seasons, except newcomers Lourd and Pill.
+This season marks the first to not feature cast mainstay Lily Rabe.

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
 Cult was broadcast between September 5 to November 14, 2017, consisting of 11 episodes.
-The subtitle was announced in July 2017.
-The season received mostly positive reviews from critics, although the depiction of U.S. politics received some criticism.
 Paulson, Peters, and Adina Porter received Saturn Awards nominations for their performances.
 Additionally, Paulson and Porter were nominated for Outstanding Lead Actress and Outstanding Supporting Actress in a Limited Series or Movie respectively at the 70th Primetime Emmy Awards, while Peters received a nomination for Best Actor in a Movie or Limited Series at the 8th Critics' Choice TV Awards.
+The season is connected with Freak Show.